MataiMoorfield/MataiMoorfield/README.md

 ### Hi there, I'm Matai 👋
 I am currently a student at Hamilton Boys' High in Hamilton, New Zealand 🇳🇿.
-I'm passionate about web development, computer science, and robotics.
+I'm passionate about web development 🌐, computer science 💻, and robotics 🤖.
 I'm currently working on various computer vision and deep learning projects, which I will be able to apply to an open-source quadrupedal robot.

 Future university subjects I hope to take: 🎓